 A Greener Clayesmore

-The ESOS assessment also flagged up solar photovoltaic (PV) electricity generation as a viable option, so we launched a project to install panels on the roofs of the Sports Centre and the Design & Technology extension.
-These are now in place and the aim is that this will generate enough renewable energy to meet around 9% of our annual electricity consumption.
+We installed solar photovoltaic panels on the roofs of the Sports Centre and the Design & Technology extension with the aim of generating enough renewable energy to meet around 9% of our annual electricity consumption.
 You can see how our PV panels are doing today:

 Not bad for a corner of the Dorset countryside!